vsariola/crackle-tracker/README.md

 There is one extra channel, the "key" channel.
 This channels values are added to the pitch of all channels, to change the key of the song.
-If your notes are from the power chords (0, 7, 12 = C...), you can add almost any value here.
+If your notes are from the power chords (0, 7, C (12)...), you can add almost any value here.
 If your patterns have notes only from minor chords or major chords, values 0-5-7 (I-IV-V or i-iv-v, respectively) stay in key.
 If you're fine with jazz, anything works.